MicrosoftDocs/customer-insights/ci-docs/export-snapchat.md

 ## Known limitations

-- Up to 1 million customer profiles to Snapchat, which can take up to 15 minutes to complete.
+- Up to 1 million customer profiles, which can take up to 15 minutes to complete.
-- Exports to Snapchat is limited to segments.
+- Segments only.

 ## Set up connection to Snapchat